Efficient Learning of Quantum States Prepared With Few Non-Clifford Gates: Open Problems

 \section{Open Problems}

-Our tomography algorithm efficiently learns a classical description of a quantum state $\ket{\psi}$ that can be prepared with Clifford gates and $O(\log(n))$ non-Clifford gates.
-However, our algorithm is not a \textit{proper} learner---in other words, the circuit that the algorithm outputs to approximate the state does not necessarily decompose into few non-Clifford gates. \begin{question} Given an $n$-qubit state $\ket\psi$ that is the output of an $O(\log n)$-doped Clifford circuit, is it possible to construct an $O(\log n)$-doped Clifford circuit $C$ such that $C \ket{0^n}$ is $\eps$-close to $\ket\psi$? \end{question} We note that an efficient algorithm for stabilizer states is known (namely, just run \cref{alg:learning} with $t=0$).
-We also note that this task becomes trivial if polynomially many non-Clifford gates are allowed in $C$ because one can use \Cref{alg:learning} to produce $C$, $\ket{x}$, and $\ket{\varphi}$, and then construct a circuit with at most $2^{O(\log n)} = \poly(n)$ general gates that outputs $\ket{\varphi}$ \cite{SBM06-synthesis}.
+Given $\ket{\psi}$, a state that can be prepared with Clifford gates and $O(\log n )$ non-Clifford gates, our tomography algorithms efficiently learn a classical description of $\ket{\psi}$.
+However, our algorithms are not \textit{proper} learners---in other words, the circuit that the algorithms output to approximate the state does not necessarily decompose into few non-Clifford gates. \begin{question} Given copies of an $n$-qubit state $\ket\psi$ that is the output of a Clifford circuit and $O(\log n)$ non-Clifford gates, is it possible to efficiently construct a circuit $U$ comprised of Clifford and $O(\log n)$ non-Clifford gates such that $U \ket{0^n}$ is $\eps$-close to $\ket\psi$? \end{question}

+We note that an efficient proper learning algorithm for stabilizer states is known (namely, just run \cref{alg:reduction} with either \cref{alg:learning_weyl_bell} or \cref{alg:learning_weyl_single} and $t=0$).
+We also note that this task becomes trivial if polynomially many non-Clifford gates are allowed in $U$ because one can use \cref{alg:reduction} to produce $C$, $\ket{x}$, and $\ket{\varphi}$, and then construct a circuit with at most $2^{O(\log n)} = \poly(n)$ general gates that outputs $\ket{\varphi}$ \cite{SBM06-synthesis}.

-As a subroutine, \cref{alg:learning} uses pure state tomography to recover a classical description of a pure state, and therefore the copy and time complexities of our algorithm can be improved if faster pure state tomography algorithms are developed.
+As a subroutine, \cref{alg:reduction} uses pure state tomography to recover a classical description of a pure state, and therefore the copy and time complexities of our algorithm can be improved if faster pure state tomography algorithms are developed.
 Developing a pure state tomography algorithm that achieves the optimal $O(2^n/\eps^2)$ copy and time complexities is an interesting and important direction for future work.

-Finally, is there an efficient algorithm for learning states with large stabilizer dimension that uses only \textit{single-copy} measurements?
-Bell difference sampling, which involves two consecutive two-copy measurements of the unknown state, is the only part of our algorithm that uses multiple copies of the state at a time.
-We remark that Aaronson and Gottesman \cite{aaronson43identifying} (see also \cite[Section 23.3]{aaronson2022introduction}) gave an algorithm for learning stabilizer states from single-copy measurements.
+Observe that \cref{alg:learning_weyl_bell} learns an approximation to $\weyl(\ket \psi)$ using only $O(n)$ two-copy measurements, independent of the size of $\weyl(\ket \psi)$.
+By contrast, \Cref{alg:learning_weyl_single} requires $\poly(n) \exp(t)$ samples to do the same when $\weyl(\ket \psi)$ has dimension $n - t$.
+This raises the natural question of whether an exponential dependence on $t$ is necessary using unentangled measurements: